IARCbioinfo/R-tricks/README.md

 ```
 outputs 4 uniform numbers and 8 normally distributed numbers.
 Note that in this case it's harder to check the presence or absence of arguments.

+Also note that [`funr`](https://github.com/sahilseth/funr) is an interesting tool providing shell access to all R functions.

 ### Running bash commands from R
 Now the opposite: you need to run a bash command from y R script.
 In this section all commands should be run in R unless specified.
 The easiest way is to use the `system()` function:
 ```R